How to Recognize Food Allergies in an Infant

 Symptoms of Food Allergies

--Colic: If your baby is fussy, or cries a lot, this is generally described as colic.
-Many parents associate colic with gassy babies or upset stomach.
+If your baby is fussy, or cries a lot, this is generally described as colic.
+Many parents associate colic with gassy babies or upset stomachs.
 If your baby is colicky most of the time, look for other symptoms to see if it might be caused by an allergy.

--Mucus and Congestion: Excess mucus is another sign that your baby may be sensitive to a food.
+Excess mucus is another sign that your baby may be sensitive to a type of food.
 If your baby always has a runny or stuffy nose, and environmental allergens like pollen and pet dander have been ruled out, he may be reacting to something he is eating.

 Cow milk is a big offender when it comes to excess mucus and congestion.
 Cow milk allergies can also manifest with mucus in the stool.
 If these symptoms occur, eliminate all cow milk products from your baby’s diet.

--Swelling: Even more serious than hives, is swelling.
+Even more serious than hives, is swelling.
 If, after being exposed to a certain food, your baby develops swelling anywhere on his face, lips, tongue or throat, contact your doctor right away.
-Watch your baby for any signs of distress, elevated heartrate or difficulty breathing.
+Watch your baby for any signs of distress, elevated heart rate or difficulty breathing.
 If these symptoms occur, seek emergency medical intervention immediately.